Life Insurance for Engineers

 You can also increase your cover without having to provide further medical evidence when certain career events occur such as becoming a partner or starting in private practice

-A flexible premium structure provides for both a stepped and level premium structure for the one insurance type, allowing you to tailor your cover to benefit from the advantages of both premium structures.
+A flexible premium structure provides for both a variable age-stepped and variable premium structure for the one insurance type, allowing you to tailor your cover to benefit from the advantages of both premium structures.

 Premiums for any increased cover, from the application of the Indexation for the Professionals Benefit, is based on your age at the date of commencement of your cover and not your age at the time the indexation is applied.